creationix/jquery-haml/README.markdown

 You can see a small example page using it at <http://static.creationix.com/jquery-haml/examples/index.html>

 View source to see that all the content is build after page load.

+# NOTE: This project was recently split

+The server-side half of the component stayed at the old name of [haml-js][] and has it's own documentation and everything there.

 ---------------------

 jQuery-haml is a [jQuery][] plugin.
 In order to use it you simply include the `jquery.haml-1.3.js` file in your jQuery project and use it as a dom builder.